Larval stages of taeniid cestodes of the genus Echinococcus.

-E. granulosus is prevalent in broad regions of Eurasia, several South American countries, and Africa.
-In North America, most cases are diagnosed in immigrants from endemic countries.
-The disease seems to have reemerged in Bulgaria, where the incidence of cystic echinococcosis in children increased from 0.7 to 5.4 per 100,000 population per year between the 1970s and the mid-1990s, after the collapse of control efforts.
-In Wales, the prevalence of infected dogs more than doubled between 1993 (3.4%) and 2002 (8.1%), after the implementation of policy changes favoring health education over weekly dosing of dogs with praziquantel.
+Echinococcus granulosus is prevalent in broad regions of Eurasia, several South American countries, and Africa.
 E. multilocularis is endemic in the central part of Europe, parts of the Near East, Russia, the Central Asian Republics, China, northern Japan, and Alaska.
-Recent findings show major endemic areas for E. granulosis and E. multilocularis in China.
 E. vogeli is indigenous to the humid tropical forests in central and northern South America.
-In endemic areas, hunting dogs are often fed the raw viscera of pacas; dogs thus infected may then expose humans.
-A small number of polycystic echinococcosis cases in these geographic areas are caused by E. oligarthrus.
+A small number of polycystic echinococcosis cases in these areas are caused by E. oligarthrus.

 Cystic Echinococcosis or Cystic Hydatid Disease

 In humans, hydatid cysts of E. granulosus are slowly enlarging masses comparable to benign neoplasms; most human infections remain asymptomatic.
-The clinical manifestations are variable and are determined by the site, size, and condition of the cysts.
+Clinical manifestations are determined by the site, size, and condition of the cysts.
 Hydatid cysts in the liver and the lungs together account for 90% of affected localizations.

 Alveolar Echinococcosis or Alveolar Hydatid Disease

 The embryo of E. multilocularis seems to localize invariably in the liver of the intermediate host.
-The hepatic parenchyma is gradually invaded and replaced by fibrous tissue in which great numbers of vesicles, many microscopic, are embedded.
-Patients eventually succumb to hepatic failure, invasion of contiguous structures, or less frequently, metastases to the brain.
+Patients eventually die from hepatic failure, invasion of contiguous structures, or less frequently, metastases to the brain.

 Polycystic Echinococcosis or Polycystic Hydatid Disease